CYLD Program

 Study Plan

 The CYLD program centers on the four GED subjects: Language Arts, Math, Science, and Social Studies.
-Classes are conducted entirely ONLINE via Zoom.
+Classes are conducted in a hybrid format, both online via Zoom and in person in Chiang Mai.
 Additionally, teachers may assign homework through BEAM’s online Learning Management System.
 This means that all CYLD students are required to have strong, fast, and reliable internet access through an adequate laptop or computer.
 In addition to the four GED subjects, students learn leadership and community building skills, which are detailed in the Program Structure section above.

 Academic Schedule